Arthritis in Horses

 Commonly used techniques for arthritic pain relief

 NSAID medications are commonly used to treat the pain and inflammation associated with arthritis, post-surgery discomfort, or other pain.
 There are, however, health risks associated with using NSAIDs in horses for extended periods of time, especially if not used according to directions, or if the animal has other health problems.
 All NSAIDs can cause side effects, the most common being vomiting, loss of appetite, depression, and diarrhoea.
 More severe side effects include stomach or intestinal ulcers, liver failure, kidney failure, and in some cases even death.
 In essence, they are not a ‘long term solution’.
-As public awareness increases, there has been significant innovation in the range of holistic and more natural treatments along with natural alternatives to NSAIDS.
+As public awareness increases, there has been a significant improvement in the range of holistic and more natural treatments along with natural alternatives to NSAIDs.

 Traditional magnetic boots and magnetic bands have been used for decades; with a mixed reputation.
 Traditional magnets create a pulse which increases the heat locally; this increase in temperature helps increase blood flow.
 Traditional magnetic devices, boots, rugs, and so on claim to support a vast array of health conditions.
-Increasing heat / blood flow is just a small step in the process of helping many conditions, including arthritis, and in some cases can be detrimental to the horse.
+Increasing heat/blood flow is just a small step in the process of helping many conditions, including arthritis, and in some cases can be detrimental to the horse.
 A splint, for example, should never have heat applied to whilst recovering.
 In many cases when owning a horse it is advised to seek methods to support your horse from a preventative perspective.

 Further techniques used in the equine industry to treat arthritic horses with mobility issues include ice boots, which reduce the temperature, and a large range of natural supplements to aid joint recovery.
 Some people have found herbal preparations to be effective for relieving discomfort, but it may not be wise to use them without consulting a veterinarian first.
 Benefits in using supplements and as part of a balanced diet include the use of holistic therapy devices such as magnetic fetlock bands or boots alongside the supplement intake.